Car or Camper

 The phrase jaw-dropping can be overused, but there’s really no other word for Cape Tribulation.
 This isolated headland is where the rainforest meets the reef and two World Heritage Areas come together.
 You’re going to love it here.

-Sleep just a few steps from the water at Cape Trib Camping.
+There are many amazing places to stay in the Daintree.
+For the more outdoorsy, sleep just a few steps from the water at Cape Trib Camping.
 Things are pretty basic, with sites for hammocks, tents and caravans as well as amenities blocks, camp kitchens and a bar serving wood-fired pizzas.
 But when the view is this good, you don’t need much else.

 You’ve got a whole day in this remote paradise – though you’ll probably want to stay for a week.
 Start with an early morning adventure to the beaches, reefs and rainforests.
 You’ll usually have some company on these trips in the form of sea turtles, stingrays, dolphins, whales and dugongs, and maybe even a curious cassowary watching from a distance.